-If you have any of these symptoms, it is best to make an appointment with your doctor.
-While you can get a radon test in your home or property to see if you have high levels of properties, it might take a few days or weeks.
+If you have any radon poisoning symptoms, it is best to make an appointment with your doctor.
+While you can get a radon test in your home or property to see if you have high radon levels, it might take a few days or weeks.
 Give yourself peace of mind and schedule an appointment with your doctor.

 How to Protect Yourself

-The only way you can protect yourself from radon exposure is through radon testing and installing a radon mitigation system.
+The only way to protect yourself from radon exposure is through radon testing and installing a radon mitigation system.
 You can call an expert, such as Mold Medics, to conduct professional radon testing.
-For starters, both the EPA and the Pennsylvania DEP recommend that, whether you have a mitigation system or not, you should test your home for radon every two years.
+For starters, the EPA and the Pennsylvania DEP recommend that you test your home for radon every two years, whether you have a mitigation system or not.
 They also recommend performing retests after any major home renovation, especially if they involve structural changes or foundation repairs.
-This could also include finishing your basement or an adjustment to your HVAC system.
-To learn more about long term testing, click here.
+This could also include finishing your basement or adjusting your HVAC system.
+To learn more about long-term testing, click here.

 Once you’re aware that your radon levels are above 4 pCi/L, it’s time to take steps to better mitigate your home’s radon levels.
-Mold Medics is licensed and certified by the DEP to install sub slab depressurization radon mitigation systems into your home.
-This radon mitigation system uses PVC piping which runs from the sub-slab radon collection point to the fan that is mounted on the exterior of your home.
-By creating negative pressure under your home, it forms a radon collection point which is continually vented by the system.
-The radon gas is expelled from your home through the exterior stack that extends past your roof line.
-You can learn more about the process by looking at our step by step infographic.
+Mold Medics is licensed and certified by the DEP to install sub-slab depressurization radon mitigation systems in your home.
+This radon mitigation system uses PVC piping, which runs from the sub-slab radon collection point to the fan mounted on your home’s exterior.

 Call Mold Medics Today